 The Board is obligated under a certain lease for buses accounted for as a capital lease.
-Assets under capital leases totaled \$1,090,050.00 at September 30, 2020.
+Assets under capital leases totaled \$1,090,050.00 at September 30, 2021.
 If the Board completes the lease payments according to the schedule below, which is the stated intent of the Board, ownership of the leased equipment will pass to the Board.
 Until that time, the leased equipment will be identified separately on the balance sheet.
-The following is a schedule of future minimum lease payments as of September 30, 2020.
+The following is a schedule of future minimum lease payments under capital leases, together with the net present value of the minimum lease payments as of September 30, 2021.